-Toyota Sequoia owners have reported 18 problems associated with check engine light on (under the engine and engine cooling category).
+Toyota Sequoia owners have reported 19 problems related to check engine light on (under the engine and engine cooling category).

-The car involved was a 2005 Toyota Sequoia.
-After cranking the car and driving for a few minutes, the following lights on hte dashboard appeared: vsc off / vsc trac / check engine light.
+After cranking the car and driving for a few minutes, the following lights on the dashboard appeared: vsc off / vsc trac / check engine light.
 I entered the on ramp to the interstate and could not accelerate past 40 mph.
 Had to pull over and let the car "reset".
 Attempted to re-enter the interstate and the flow of traffic but car would not accelerate beyond 40 mph and I had my 3 small children in the vehicle.
 Very terrifying experience.
 Drove to a dealership that advised me a secondary hose had to be replaced on the engine.
 Later determined that Toyota released a technical bulletin and are aware of this issue but will not issue a recall.
 It is an extremely costly part to fix.
 Parts alone are $3200.
-It was 07/01/2013 when this check engine light on issue occurred.

 See all problems of the 2005 Toyota Sequoia.

-The car involved is a 2005 Toyota Sequoia.
-Vehicle identification number (VIN): 5TDZT34A25_.
 Check engine light came on and heard a low "supercharger" type noise from the engine.
 Took vehicle to dealer who diagnosed the problem as an air injection pump problem (codes p1442, p1445) which has been found on 2008-2010 Sequoias.
 Vehicle computer is operating in safe mode at a reduced capacity until repair is done.
 Toyota has extended the warranty to 10 years or 150,000 miles for this problem but not for the 2005 model year.
 Toyota acknowledged the problem in the 2008-2010 model years but would not consider any action or necessary communication for the 2005 model year.
-The failure date was Tue., Jun.
-18, 2013.

-The vehicle's vehicle identification number (VIN) was 5TDZT34A45_.
-The vehicle is a 2005 Toyota Sequoia sr5.
+The contact owns a 2005 Toyota Sequoia sr5.
 The contact stated that while parked, the check engine light, trac off, and vsc trac warning light illuminated.
 The vehicle was taken to the dealer for a diagnostic testing.
 The technician stated the secondary air intake pump and valve needed to be replaced.
 The manufacturer was made aware of the failure and stated the vehicle was not included in any recalls.
 The contact stated a report was filed with the manufacturer.
 The vehicle was not repaired.
 The approximate failure mileage and the current mileage was 121,600.
-This check engine light on issue occurred Monday, Nov.
-19, 2012.

-The reporting person's vehicle is a 2005 Toyota Sequoia.
+The contact owns a 2005 Toyota Sequoia.
 The contact stated that the track, abs, vsc, brake, and check engine warning lights illuminated on the instrument panel.
 The dealer replaced the master cylinder and the brake booster, but the warning lights continued to illuminate.
 The manufacturer was notified, but denied any assistance with repairs of the failure.
 The failure and current mileages were 83,000.
 The VIN was unavailable.
-The failure date was Saturday, March 24, 2012.

-The car involved is a 2007 Toyota Sequoia.
-Vehicle identification number (VIN) of the vehicle is 5TDZT34A57_.
 Began acceleration from 35 mph progressing to 55 mph, accelerator left my foot, engine sped up to over 5,000 rpm, applied both feet to brake pedal with all my weight, engine continued to race above 5,000 rpm, put car into drive 1 with no change, engine raced, put car into neutral and engine continued racing over 5,000 rpm, was able to steer car into a ditch, turned off ignition.
 The check engine light was blinking during this event.
 I was never able to stop with my brakes.
 I maintained both feet on the brake pedal during the event with my entire body weight on the pedal and the car never, ever stopped racing.
-It was Wednesday, Nov.
-3, 2010 when this check engine light on issue happened.

 See all problems of the 2007 Toyota Sequoia.